Understanding UTM Tags: The Ultimate Guide on How to Set Up and Track UTMs

 Build detailed reports for in-depth analysis, create remarketing lists, effectively manage ad bids and rates, and train your machine learning models for more accurate predictions.

-Top 30 handpicked Looker Studio Dashboards for Marketers
+Top 30 Handpicked Google Looker Studio Dashboards for Marketers

 Collect Cookieless On-site Analytics Data

 OWOX BI uses its cookieless tracker (similar to Google Analytics counter, but privacy-compliant and doesn't have the limitation) installed on the customer’s website.
-OWOX records data about user behavior in the form of events (or Hits) into Google BigQuery.
+OWOX records data about user behavior in the form of events (or hits) into Google BigQuery.
 This data is available without any delays.
 Tables with user sessions from tables with data on hits or events are formed daily.

 Then OWOX BI Transformation helps you to Attribute AdCost to Sessions.